mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core.md

 want is them walking on board our ship.
 Claire: Life signs?
 Referee: Faint traces of three.
-Could be three people in low berth freezer-tubes, or three people in hibernation...or three recently- deceased corpses that're still cooling.
+Could be three people in low berth freezer-tubes, or three people in hibernation...or three recently-deceased corpses that're still cooling.
 Tom, you go through the front airlock and push off, drifting for several seconds before bouncing off the hull of the other ship.
 Your magnetic boots catch on, and you can walk over the skin of the ship towards the airlock, gingerly